-\subsection{Coverage under covariate shift}
+\subsection{Coverage Under Covariate Shift}

-Since the solution path formulation allows us to fit the RKHS-based quantile regression model with a pre-selective $\lambda$ from $\lambda$-path, we can apply Theorem 3 from \cite{gibbs2023conformal} to achieve the conditional guarantee under the function class $\cF^*$ (as shown in Appendix \ref{appsec: proof}).
-Because \(\mathcal{F}^*\) is defined in terms of an estimated low-rank projection \(\hat\pi(\cdot)\), we must generalize the conditional guarantee in Theorem~3 of \cite{gibbs2023conformal} to RKHS-augmented class \(\mathcal{F}^*\) under the latent space.
-To do so, we need the following assumptions: \begin{assumption} $\{(X_i,S_i)\}_{i\in[n+1]}$ are exchangeable and $\{Y_{i}\mid X_{i}\}_{i\in[n+1]}\overset{i.i.d.}{\sim} P_{Y\mid X}$. \end{assumption} \begin{assumption} The projection $\hat\pi(\cdot)$ is computed symmetrically with respect to the $n+1$ inputs. \end{assumption} Assumption~\ref{ass: data} relaxes the i.i.d.\ condition used in \cite{gibbs2023conformal} to exchangeability, which is standard in conformal inference and accommodates latent-variable generative structures (e.g., admixture models such as LDA \citep{blei2003latent}) that induce dependence among \(\{X_i\}\) while preserving exchangeability (see Theorem \ref{cor: mixture coverage} for details).
-Assumption~\ref{ass: low-rank projection} ensures the validity of conformal prediction, regardless of the order of the data points.

-Since $\cF^*$ is defined in terms of the estimated embedding $\hat\pi(\cdot)$, rather than the true low-rank embedding of covariates, the marginal coverage validity is robust to errors in $\hat\pi(\cdot)$.
-Estimation error only impacts the conditional target, governing how the conditional guarantee given $\hat\pi(\cdot)$ deviates from that defined on the true embedding.
+{ In our setting, covariate shift is encoded by a tilting function $f\in\mathcal F^*$ with $\mathbb{E}_P[f(X)]>0$, which reweights the original distribution $P$ to emphasize specific regions or subpopulations of the embedding space on which we seek to condition, $ dP_f(x) \;=\; \frac{f(x)}{\mathbb{E}_{P}[f(X)]}\,dP(x)$.
+Since the solution-path formulation allows us to fit the RKHS-based quantile regression model for any pre-selected $\lambda$ and $\gamma$, we can apply Theorem~3 of \citet{gibbs2023conformal} to obtain a conditional guarantee with respect to all such tilts $f\in\mathcal F^*$ under selected $(\hat\gamma, \hat\lambda)$ (as shown in Appendix \ref{appsec: proof}).
+Because $\mathcal{F}^*$ is defined in terms of an estimated low-rank projection $\hat\pi(\cdot)$ rather than the unknown true embedding of the covariates, the coverage validity is robust to errors in $\hat\pi(\cdot)$.
+Estimation error of $\hat\pi(\cdot)$ only impacts the effectiveness of prediction set size and the deviation from conditional guarantee given the true embedding $\pi(\cdot)$ directly.
 We illustrate this further via the following results.
+To do so, we need the following assumptions: }

+\begin{assumption} The pairs $\{(X_i,S_i)\}_{i\in[n+1]}$ are exchangeable.
+Conditional on $\{X_i\}_{i\in[n+1]}$, the responses $\{Y_i\}_{i\in[n+1]}$ are independent, with $Y_i\mid X_i\sim P_{Y\mid X=X_i}$ for each $i\in[n+1]$. \end{assumption} \begin{assumption} The projection $\hat\pi(\cdot)$ is computed symmetrically with respect to the $n+1$ inputs. \end{assumption} Assumption~\ref{ass: data} relaxes the i.i.d.\ condition used in \citet{gibbs2023conformal} to exchangeability, which is standard in conformal inference and accommodates latent-variable generative structures (e.g., admixture models such as LDA \citep{blei2003latent}) that induce dependence among \(\{X_i\}\) while preserving exchangeability (see Theorem \ref{cor: mixture coverage} for details).
+Assumption~\ref{ass: low-rank projection} ensures the validity of the tilt function $f$ and exchangeability of $n+1$ samples under $P_f$.